polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 );
 ```

-We have defined new event type `PaymentSet` and `PlayResult` by putting them in module's `Event` enum and then passing the whole enum code as parameter to `decl_event!` macro.
+We have defined new event type `PaymentSet` and `PlayResult` by putting them in the module's `Event` enum and then passing the whole enum code as the parameter to `decl_event!` macro.
 You can find more knowledge in [Event Enum](../runtime/types/event-enum.md) page.

-In order to deposit an event, we need to call the predefined `deposit_event` function in our module with the event type that we need.
-For `set_payment` function, we only need to add one line at the end of the if statement:
+To deposit an event, we need to call the predefined `deposit_event` function in our module with the event type that we need.
+For `set_payment` function, we only need to add one line at the end of the if condition statement:
 ```rust
 fn set_payment(origin, value: T::Balance) -> Result {
     // --snip--